CONNECT-Solution/CONNECT/README.md

         $ mvn clean package -P PD

 ######Altering targeted application server
 For some application server deployments the generated .ear needs different dependencies.
-The following profiles are available to control which type of .ear is generated (use value within parentheses):
-* GlassFish v3.1.2.2 (glassfish)
-* WebSphere Application Server Community Edition v3.0.0.2 (websphere)

-This profile options are used just like above.
-As an example to generate a WebSphere specific .ear with only Patient Discovery.

-        $ cd <CONNECT_CLONE_DIR>
-        $ mvn clean install -P PD,websphere
+This readme describes building and deploying on GlassFish.
+See the CONNECT wiki for details on other application servers.

 ###Setup Glassfish, MySQL & Deploy CONNECT
 These steps will install and configure a Glassfish Application Server, prepare your MySQL databases and deploy CONNECT for use.
 Lets get started.